SeabookChen/vincinity-center-code-chanllenge/README.md

 - How we would use Dark mode on other potential routes/components in a bigger application.
 Would your solution work for this?
 - How we can apply a class to the `html` DOM element
-- Taking a look at the Spotify API documentation
 - Do you resolve each API request one after the other or in parallel?
 - Where do you make the API requests?
 - How much logic do you offload out of the UI components?